 Enjoy as is or spooned over some steamed rice – it’s especially good with brown rice.

-As mentioned in a previous post, I have been chosen by McCormick to participate in the McCormick Real Gourmets program.
+I have been chosen by McCormick to participate in the McCormick Real Gourmets program.
 I have been paid by them and I received a big box full of McCormick Gourmet spices (which are now scattered throughout my kitchen and living room since my spice cabinet is already bulging).
 I have been using McCormick Gourmet spices for years, and am thrilled for the opportunity to explore some of their spices and blends that I had never tried before, such as the McCormick Gourmet Red Curry Powder I used in this cauliflower dish.

-adapted from Vegetarian Cooking for Everyone by Deborah Madison
+The following recipe was adapted from Vegetarian Cooking for Everyone by Deborah Madison